 The Association's Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-The 2020 Capitalization Plan incorporated the new regulatory capital ratios as required by the FCA.
+The 2021 Capitalization Plan incorporated the regulatory capital ratios as required by the FCA.
 There are no other changes that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2020, increased \$25,667 or 6.25 percent to \$436,501 from the December 31, 2019 total of \$410,834.
-At December 31, 2019, total members' equity increased 5.34 percent from the December 31, 2018 total of \$389,992.
-The increase was primarily attributed to earnings, both allocated and unallocated, in excess of revolvement of allocated earnings and the decision to retain a level of patronage source earnings to build capital.
+Total members' equity at December 31, 2021, increased \$11,003 or 2.52 percent to \$447,504 from the December 31, 2020 total of \$436,501.
+At December 31, 2020, total members' equity increased 6.25 percent from the December 31, 2019 total of \$410,834.
+The increase was primarily attributed to earnings in excess of revolvement of allocated earnings and the decision to retain a level of patronage source earnings to build capital.

-Total capital stock and participation certificates and protected borrower stock were \$10,626 on December 31, 2020, compared to \$10,012 on December 31, 2019 and \$9,567 on December 31, 2018.
+Total capital stock and participation certificates and protected borrower stock were \$11,107 on December 31, 2021, compared to \$10,626 on December 31, 2020 and \$10,012 on December 31, 2019.
 The increase was attributed to purchases of stock associated with new borrowing entities exceeding the liquidations of stock in the normal course of business.